sharanda/XD-CSV/README.md

 # Adobe XD CSV importer
-This plugin imports a CSV file, parses it and applies contents to your text layers.
+This plugin parses a selected CSV file, and applies contents to your text layers.

 Structure of your CSV file should look like this:
 |Name of a layer|Contents|